Photonsters/anycubic-photon-docs/FAQ.md

 - [Detailed Anycubic leveling instructions - Youtube](https://youtu.be/bIMwjmVl3Ho?t=2m32s)

 ### My prints just won't stick?
-- this is generally a build plate tramming issue, make sure your leveling is 100% correct before attempting the other solutions.
+- This is generally a build plate tramming issue, make sure your leveling is 100% correct before attempting the other solutions.
 Do not confuse build plate tramming (leveling) with adjusting the 4 legs of the machine.
 - Clean the build plate with IPA.
 - Shake your resin well
 - Warm the resin, you can use hot hair dryer on most bottles to gently heat the resin while swiling between 20c - 30c